 - supported by £3.8 million investment over 2024-5, the Virtual Schools specific responsibilities to providing advice and information are now extended to special guardians and those with child arrangements order regardless of whether or not the child was in care.

-Further to this, the Government confirmed in its policy paper Keeping children safe, helping families thrive in November 2024 that future legislative changes would put the extension to kinship children on a statutory footing.
+Further to this, the Government confirmed in its policy paper Keeping children safe, helping families thrive in November 2024 that future legislative changes would put the extension to kinship children on a statutory footing, and this was subsequently confirmed as part of the Children’s Wellbeing and Schools Bill introduced in Parliament in December 2024.
+The Bill includes no further provisions for improving educational support for children in kinship care.

 The National Kinship Care Strategy also noted ongoing work to update national standards and statutory guidance for the provision of children’s advocacy services to consider eligible children and young people in kinship care (e.g. looked after children or children in need) to help them understand their rights and entitlements.